Extract Information Holder

 - Adjust the tests to the new response structure and run them to observe the changed responses.

-- Deprecate or remove the Embedded Entity.
+- (Optional) Deprecate or remove the Embedded Entity in the original response message.

 Target Solution Sketch (Evolution Outline)